Dog Chocolate Toxicity Calculator

 Can all types of chocolate be toxic?

-Yes, but dark chocolate is more toxic than milk or white chocolate due to higher theobromine and caffeine concentrations.
+Yes, but dark chocolate is more toxic than milk or white chocolate because it contains higher concentrations of theobromine and caffeine.

 How accurate is this calculator?

 This tool provides an estimate.
-Always consult a veterinarian for a professional assessment.
+Always consult a veterinarian for a professional assessment tailored to your dog’s health and history.

 Changelog